mongodb/laravel-mongodb/docs/query-builder.md

 **Pull**

-Remove one or multiple values form items array.
+Remove one or multiple values from the `items` array.

 ```php
 // items: ['boots', 'hat', 'jeans']